Iskra: A System for Inverse Geometry Processing

 The next step for the user is defining the solver $y \leftarrow g(x)$.
 To support our goal of versatility, our system is intentionally general and unopinionated at this level.
 Once such a core is in place, more specialized convenience utilities can be layered on top.
-At the lowest interface level, users of \texttt{iskra} can define a differentiable $g$ by specifying \begin{enumerate} \item a method for computing $g$ during the forward pass, \item an implicit relationship $f$ (defined below) between the inputs and outputs of $g$, used to automatically create $g$'s backward pass. \end{enumerate} More specifically, for a given $g$, the user specifies a corresponding differentiable implicit relation $f(x; y) = 0$ as described in \S\ref{sec:background}, giving $g$ the name \emph{implicit geometric layer}.
+At the lowest interface level, users can define a differentiable $g$ by specifying \begin{enumerate} \item a method for computing $g$ during the forward pass, \item an implicit relationship $f$ between the inputs and outputs of $g$, used to automatically create $g$'s backward pass. \end{enumerate} More specifically, for a given $g$, the user specifies a corresponding differentiable implicit relation $f(x; y) = 0$ as described in \S\ref{sec:background}, giving $g$ the name \emph{implicit geometric layer}.

+This separation of concerns allows $g$ to be an arbitrary function, including calls to external low-level libraries, such as the optimized sparse linear algebra routines like cuDSS~\cite{NVIDIA:2025:cudss} and Cholmod~\cite{Chen:2008:A8C}.
+The user implements the implicit relation $f$ using a combination of standard PyTorch routines and \texttt{iskra}'s geometry processing features, making it so the system can use automatic differentiation to assemble an adjoint method backward pass.
 At the lowest level, \texttt{iskra} exposes a minimal interface in which users directly specify the forward solver and its corresponding implicit relation. \texttt{iskra} also supports other common patterns for defining $g$, including linear solves, spectral problems, and fixed-point iterations that arise in geometric processing.

-This separation of concerns allows $g$ to be an arbitrary function, including calls to external low-level libraries, such as the optimized sparse linear algebra routines like cuDSS~\cite{NVIDIA:2025:cudss} and Cholmod~\cite{Chen:2008:A8C}.
-In practice, the user implements the implicit relation $f$ using a combination of standard PyTorch routines and \texttt{iskra}'s geometry processing features.
-The system then uses automatic differentiation to assemble an adjoint method backward pass.

-For ARAP specifically, in addition to our optimization variables, we need a set of auxiliary variables, namely the cotan weights $\vec c \in \R^{|\ES|}$ which we can map onto each oriented vertex pair, thus $\hat{\vec c} \in \R^{2|\ES|}$, and assemble into the Laplacian matrix $L \in \R^{|\VS| \times |\VS|}$.
+For ARAP specifically, in addition to our optimization variables, we need a set of auxiliary variables, namely the cotan weights $\vec c \in \R^{|\ES|}$ which we can map onto each oriented vertex pair, thus $\hat{\vec c} \in \R^{2|\ES|}$, and assemble into the Laplacian matrix $L \in \R^{|\VS| \times |\VS|}$: